python installation

 If during setup you choose Customize Installation → Installation Location and set it to

-, the main interpreter, Lib, and Scripts will live there.Example:
+E:\PythonXX, the main interpreter, Lib, and Scripts will live there.Example:

-2. What about pylauncher (py.exe
+2. What about pylauncher (py.exe)?

 By default, the installer puts

-is meant to be a global launcher for all Python versions, so Windows can find it without messing with PATH.So yes, even if Python itself is on E:, the
+py.exeis meant to be a global launcher for all Python versions, so Windows can find it without messing with PATH.So yes, even if Python itself is on E:, the

-will still land in C:\ unless you uncheck the “Install py launcher” option.
+py.exewill still land in C:\ unless you uncheck the “Install py launcher” option.

 3. PATH implications